Elements-Agency/benjaminjyoung/content/artwork/mac-reflections/index.md

 ### Inspiration ###

-{{< img src="reference.webp" width="250px" height="271px" class="floatright" gallery="progress" alt="Mac Reflections Reference Photo" title="Refernece Photo" link="reference.jpg" >}}
+{{< img src="reference.webp" width="250px" height="271px" class="floatright" gallery="progress" alt="Mac Reflections Reference Photo" title="Reference Photo" link="reference.jpg" >}}

-The inspiration came to me from seeing my reflection in the darkened and smugged glossy screen from Apple Macbook Pro.
+The inspiration came to me from seeing my reflection in the darkened and smudged glossy screen from Apple MacBook Pro.
 I really like the depth and effect of how it looked, so it struck me to try to convey that same emotion to paper.
 My choice was to stay with what I enjoy best, impressionism.
 Broad strokes of oil pastels is what I decided on, after already recently completing [Ms. Cezanne](/artwork/ms-cezanne/).

 [Buy the Painting >](#purchase)